SAP/devops-docker-images/README.md

 # General Requirements

 A [Docker](https://www.docker.com/) environment is needed to build and run Docker images.
 You should be familiar with basic docker commands to build and run these images.
+In case you need to fetch the Dockerfiles and this project's sources to build them locally, a [Git client](https://git-scm.com/) is required.

 Each individual Dockerfile may have additional requirements.
 Those requirements are documented with each Dockerfile.

 # Download and Installation